Skip to contents

 popVar

-a method of constructing confidence interval either analytic or bootstrap.
+a method of constructing confidence interval and estimating the standard error either analytic or bootstrap.
 Bootstrap confidence interval type may be specified in controlPopVar.
 There is also the third possible value of noEst which skips the population size estimate all together.

 controlMethod